 Taste Vasse Virgin Olive Oil

 Along with other gourmet food products, Vasse Virgin also produces a wide range of natural skincare.
-During your visit here you can watch the artisans producing their soap range using traditional techniques.
+During your visit here you can look down below and watch the artisans producing their soap range using traditional techniques.

-Also available are various workshops to learn how to make your own lip balm, or to learn about perfumes or olive oils.
+Also available are various workshops to learn how to make your lip balm, or to learn about perfumes or olive oils.

 Cruise down Seppeltsfield Road

-It is often depicted in tourism ads and instagram shots, and is particularly a favourite for those visiting with a drone.
+It is often depicted in tourism ads and Instagram shots and is particularly a favourite for those visiting with a drone.
 Why not stop and check it out at either sunrise or sunset to get some beautiful photos yourself?

 Try the Traditional German Sport of Kegel

 It’s a lot like ten-pin bowling, but there are only nine pins and the lane is a lot longer.
-If you are in the Barossa on a Friday, head down to the kegelbahn at the Tanunda Kegel Club and discover what this game is all about.
+If you are visiting on a Friday, head down to the kegelbahn at the Tanunda Kegel Club and discover what this game is all about.

 Where to Stay in Barossa Valley

-It’s not possible to to cover all the stuff to do in Barossa Valley in a day.
+It’s not possible to cover all the stuff to do in Barossa Valley in a day.
 If you want to stay even longer to enjoy all the attractions at a leisurely pace, here are some of the places I have stayed at over the years when I have visited – and a few extra special places too.

 - Discovery Parks Barossa Valley – I’m including this one especially because they have glamping tents!
 They also have a wide range of other accommodation from cabins to camping sites.

-- The Louise – this B&B is pure five star luxury with one of the best restaurants in South Australia on site.
+- The Louise – this B&B is pure five-star luxury with one of the best restaurants in South Australia on site.